M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Applications

 where $f_{\psi\cdot\Phi}$ should be understood as ``derivative of $f_{(\cdot)}$ along $\psi\cdot$ at $\Phi$''. \end{enumerate}

 Let us begin with the first statement.
-The Alekseev-Torossian associator can be shown to be even, i.e., it contains only monomials in $x,y$ of even degree.
+The Alekseev-Torossian associator can be shown to be even, i.~e., it contains only monomials in $X,Y$ of even degree.
 Hence $f_{\Phi_{AT}}=0$.
 From the previous subsection on the other hand we know that $\mU_{\Phi_{AT}}$ is homotopic to Kontsevich's morphism $\mU_K$.
 It is been shown in \cite{K1} and \cite{shoiwheels} that from $\mU_K$ one obtains the original Duflo morphism.
 Hence we conclude $\tilde f_{\Phi_{AT}}=0=f_{\Phi_{AT}}$.

-For the second statement, fix some $\psi\in \grt$.
-The left hand side of the equation we want to show is $f_{\psi\cdot\Phi}=\sum_j \tilde s_{2j+1}(\psi)x^{2j+1}$.
+For the second statement, fix some $\psi\in \grt_1$.
+The right hand side of the equation we want to show is $\tilde f_{\psi\cdot\Phi}=\sum_j \tilde s_{2j+1}(\psi)x^{2j+1}$.
 Let $\Gamma$ be graph cocycle, whose cohomology class corresponds to $\psi$.
-From the identification of Lie algebras $\grt\cong H^0(\GC_2)$ one (of course) also obtains an identification of the Lie algebra cohomology classes.
-The class represented by $\tilde s_{2j+1}$ corresponds to the graph homology class represented by a wheel with $2j+1$ spokes, as can be seen from the proofs in Section \ref{sec:explgenerators}.
-If we call the graph cycle given by this wheel graph $s_{2j+1}\in \GC_2^*$, we can hence write
+From the identification of Lie algebras $\grt_1\cong H^0(\GC_2)$ one (of course) also obtains an identification of the Lie algebra cohomology classes.
+The class represented by $\tilde s_{2j+1}$ corresponds to the graph homology class represented by a wheel with $2j+1$ spokes by Proposition \ref{prop:sigmawheel}.
+If we call the graph cycle given by this wheel graph $s_{2j+1}\in \GC_2^*$, with sign convention as in Proposition \ref{prop:sigmawheel}, we can hence write

-Next we should compute $\tilde{f}_{\psi\cdot\Phi}$.
+Next we should compute ${f}_{\psi\cdot\Phi}$.
 Suppose we change our formality morphism by precomposing it with some $L_\infty$-automorphism $\mV$ of $\Tpoly$.
 Then the associated Duflo morphism changes by precomposing with the automorphism $\mV_1^\pi$ of $S\alg{g}$.
 Here $\alg{g}$ is the Lie algebra for which we write down the Duflo morphism and $\mV_1^\pi$ is the first Taylor component of the $L_\infty$-morphism obtained by twisting $\mV$ by the Poisson structure $\pi$ on $\alg{g}^*$.
-Suppose now that that $\mV$ is obtained by integrating the action of the graph cocycle $\Gamma$, i.e., $\mV = \exp(t\Gamma\cdot)$.
-We can assume without loss of generality that $\Gamma$ is 1-vertex irreducible.
+Suppose now that that $\mV$ is obtained by integrating the action of the graph cocycle $-\Gamma$, i.~e., $\mV = \exp(-t\Gamma\cdot)$.\footnote{Note that the degree zero graph cocyles carry a left action on $\Tpoly$, hence to obtain a left action on formality morphisms one needs to introduce an extra sign.} We can assume without loss of generality that $\Gamma$ is 1-vertex irreducible.
 Then using the linearity of $\pi$ it can be checked that the only terms in $\mV_1^\pi$ that do not vanish on $S\alg{g}$ come from the wheel graphs.
 More precisely

-Taking the derivative at $t=0$ we can hence conclude that $\tilde{f}_{\psi\cdot\Phi}= \sum_j s_{2j+1}(\Gamma)x^{2j+1}=f_{\psi\cdot\Phi}$.
+Taking the derivative at $t=0$ we can hence conclude that ${f}_{\psi\cdot\Phi}= -\sum_j s_{2j+1}(\Gamma)X^{2j+1}=\tilde f_{\psi\cdot\Phi}$.